rushic24/NYTimesArticleAPI/README.md

 # NYTimesArticleAPI

-`NYTimesArticleAPI` is a fully-functional Python wrapper for the [New York Times Article Search API](https://developer.nytimes.com/article_search_v2.json).
+`NYTimesArticleAPI` is a Python wrapper for the [New York Times Article Search API][1].
+Based on the excellent [`requests`][13] package, it provides full support for all of the API's search parameters, and also allows access to the request object itself for debugging purposes.

 ## Installation